 Up to this point, I have developed the various parts of the HumanProof software.
-Now that the details of HumanProof have been described, it is time to investigate whether providing natural language write-ups of HumanProof proofs is useful for mathematicians.
-This means finding mathematicians in the wild and asking them what they think.
 The focus of this chapter is my study to investigate how mathematicians think about the understandability of proofs and to evaluate whether the natural language proofs generated by HumanProof aid understanding.

 The hypotheses that I wish to test are:

 Users will (on average) rank HumanProof natural language proofs as more understandable than Lean proofs.

 Users will (on average) rank HumanProof natural language proofs as less understandable than proofs from a textbook.
 This hypothesis is a control: a textbook proof has been crafted by a human for teaching and so I would expect it to be more understandable than automatically-generated proofs.